section-engineering-education/engineering-education/content/articles/Website-vs-Web-app/index.md

 2. `Professionalism` - Studies show that most people opt to deal with businesses with websites compared to those that lack one.

 3. ``Creates a large market pool``- Your business accessibility is exponentially increasing through a website, as it is accessible from anywhere in the world.
-Websites therefore help companies to break geographical obstacles and increase sales significantly.
+Websites, therefore, help companies to break geographical obstacles and increase sales significantly.
 4. ``Growth Opportunity``- A website may serve as a portfolio of a company or resume.
 This can prove to be beneficial for companies as the site can act as a reference for potential investors who know what you have achieved already and your plans for the future as a company.

 ### Web application